Big-Zee/Waterfall_Calculator/README.md

 # Waterfall_Calculator
-Simple implementation of waterfall tasks
+Simple implementation of tasks that are triggered in some order like waterfall.